Why 18 Months Is So Hard – Full Breakdown

 18 months can feel intense.

-But it’s not a sign something is wrong.
+But it’s not a sign that something is wrong.

-Even if it doesn’t always look that way yet.
+Even when it doesn’t always look like progress yet.

 Frequently Asked Questions About the 18 Month Stage